NyarukoDev/Scoop/README.md

 The compiler detects type errors in assignments, calculations, operations, Boolean expressions, function calls, return statements etc. Other logical (non-type) errors are also handled properly within the compiler.
 ## Operators
 The operators supported are addition, subtraction, division, multiplication, modulo, and power.
+## Compiler
+The compiler for Scoop works by building an intermediary model of the language code provided, and then parses this model into valid Python.
+If an entry point function is defined, it will insert a call to it automatically so that it will start with this function, much like the main method in Java.
+## Non-Tab-Delimited
+Unlike in Python, Scoop is not tab delimited.
+It is instead scoped by keywords as defined in the scoping section.